ku1ik/rainbow/README.markdown

 * inverse
 * hide.

-Color can be one of following symbols: :black, :red, :green, :yellow, :blue, :magenta, :cyan, :white and :default.

 Each of those methods returns string wrapped with some ANSI codes so you can chain calls as in example above.

+Color can be one of following symbols:

+    :black, :red, :green, :yellow, :blue, :magenta, :cyan, :white, :default

+If you have 256-colors capable terminal you can also specify color in RGB which will find the nearest match from 256 colors palette:

+    "Jolacz".color(115, 23, 98)
+    "Jolacz".color("#FFC482")
+    "Jolacz".color("FFC482")

 It also has Windows support (uses win32console gem if installed, otherwise strings are returned unaltered).